GUIDE 2024

 Consider the following tips for writing a great professional profile

-• Place your profile where it’s highly visible: Recruiters and hiring managers scan the top parts of resumes first.
+• Place your profile where it’s visible: Recruiters and hiring managers scan the top parts of resumes first.
 Placing the profile at the top of your resume will make it more visible.

 • Keep the profile concise and short: Limit your profile to around four brief sentences.
 Include your job title and years of work or training experience.
 Highlight your professional strengths for the role.